 Checking indexed pages in Google Search Console

-After logging into your Marketing Miner account, click the “Create Report” button at the right top corner.
-As you want to check your pages index status, select URL as an input.
+After logging into your Marketing Miner account, click the Create Report button at the top right corner.
+In the Reports section, start by selecting your country and the Index Checker tool to check your page’s indexing status.

-- Indexed by Google: Detection, whether URL is indexed by the search engine.
-It returns either yes (indexed) or canonicalized or not indexed (because Google doesn’t support info: operator anymore, we can’t be sure if the URL is not indexed or just canonicalized to another URL).
+- Indexed by Google: Detecting whether the URL is indexed by the search engine or not.
+It returns either yes (indexed) or canonicalized or not indexed (as Google doesn’t support the info search operator anymore, so we can’t assess whether the URL is not indexed or just canonicalized to another URL).

 Index Checker Report – what to do next?